maxthraxx/WFGY/OS/README.md

 <!-- ────────────────────────────────
       2 · 10-SECOND INSTALL DEMO
      ──────────────────────────────── -->
-## ⏱ Setup in under 10 seconds
+## ⏱ Setup in under 60 seconds
 1. **Download** `HelloWorld.txt`
 2. **Paste** it into any LLM chat window
 3. **Type** `hello world` → the OS boots instantly

 [PLACEHOLDER: 10-sec GIF — drag-and-drop TXT → ChatGPT → boot animation]

-*No build tools.
-No CLI hoops.
-Just text.*
+*No installs.
+No code.
+Just type and think.*

 ---